Rocketmakers/armstrong_legacy/README.md

 #### _grid.scss

 This file is imported by bicep (via _base) as a mandatory import.
 It provides a flexible grid based layout for your site.

-#### _imagebox.scss

-This gives you a responsive 5 column image gallery
+The new version uses flexbox, so make sure you're not targeting old browsers

 #### _lists.scss

-Provides block and wrap styles for Uls.
 Handy for bootstrapping of linear lists.

 #### _mixins.scss

-This file is imported by bicep (via _base) as a mandatory import.
-It provides utilities for use in SCSS files
+This file is used by various files across armstrong.
+Nothing exciting here!

-#### _reset.scss
+#### _normalize.scss

-This file is imported by bicep (via _base) as a mandatory import.
+This file is imported by armstrong as a mandatory import.
 It is just the latest from [normalize](http://necolas.github.io/normalize.css/).

 #### _scaffold.scss

-This file is imported by bicep (via _base) as a mandatory import.
-This provides some helpers including the microclearfix and widthwrapper classes.
+This provides some defaults for layout out pages.
+Strongly reccomended if you want to use headers and footers (sticky or otherwise) without any hassle.

 #### _settings.scss

-Provides base settings for all the rest of bicep.
-Feel free to tweak this to your needs, but its always better just to override anything you want to change yourself in your own CSS.
+Provides base settings for all the rest of armstrong.
+You can change these if you want, but it's better just to override later yourself if you want to.

+#### _progress.scss

+New in V2!
+Gives you a nice spinner along with a determinate/indeterminate progress bar.

+#### _navigation.scss

+New in V2!
+If you use a nav with some a tags, you'll get a nice looking nav without any messing about.

+#### _dialog.scss

+New in V2!
+All you need to show pure css dialogs.
+Again, made for minimal hassle.

 #### _tables.scss